COMMUNITY OUTREACH TIMELINE

 The Multnomah County Board of Commissioners will meet to discuss formally signing the lease for 6144 SE Foster Road.

-One-on-one meetings with impacted neighbors, including Mt.
+Meetings with impacted neighbors, including Mt.
 Scott Learning Center.
-Meetings to be scheduled with Brentwood-Darlington and Mt.
-Scott-Arleta neighbors.

-Steering committee of stakeholders, including direct neighbors, convenes to help tailor shelter programming and lead a conversation on public safety and infrastructure impacts.
+First steering committee meeting of stakeholders, including direct neighbors, to help tailor shelter programming and lead a conversation on public safety and infrastructure impacts.
+(Read meeting materials here.)

 OUR plan for Public engagement